NLnetLabs/cascade/doc/manual/source/index.rst

 A friendly `DNSSEC <https://www.rfc-editor.org/rfc/rfc9364>`_ signing solution written in Rust, a programming language designed for performance and memory safety.
 Cascade is currently in its first **alpha** version, with documented :doc:`limitations`.
-We are eager to hear your :ref:`feedback
+We would love for you to :doc:`get to know Cascade <before-you-start>` and are eager to hear your :ref:`feedback
 <reach-out>`.

 Cascade has the following design goals: